MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Cess-Calculations.md

     |**IGST**|1800 (10000*18/100)|
     |**CESS**|1260 [{1000=(10000*10/100)}+{260=(130x2)}]|

-### Method of calculation for type Cess % Or Amount/Unit Factor Whichever Higher
+### Method of calculation for type Cess% Or Amount/Unit Factor Whichever Higher

 For component calculation type - ‘Cess or Amount/Unit Factor whichever is higher’ system will consider ‘Cess %’ or ‘Amount/Unit Factor’ whichever is higher based on values defined on GST Setup fields i.e. **Cess UOM (Unit of Measure)**, **Cess Amount Per Unit Factor** and **Cess Factor Quantity**.